lanl/SEPIA/docs/quickstart.rst

 The first step is to set up the prediction object, which requires supplying some subset of the MCMC samples as well as both controllable and other simulation inputs where predictions are desired::

-    # Provide input settings to predict at
+    # Provide input settings for which to get predictions
     x_pred = np.linspace(0,1,9).reshape((9,1))
     t_pred = np.tile(np.array([1,0,1]).reshape(1,3),(9,1))
+    # Extract a samples dictionary for which to get predictions
     pred_samples = model.get_samples(numsamples=10)
+    # Set up prediction object
     pred = SepiaEmulatorPrediction(x_pred=x_pred, samples=pred_samples, model=model, t_pred=t_pred)

 Note that by default, residual variance (from the nugget term) is not added; use argument `addResidVar=True` to add this.